eduardoshibukawa-tw/quotes/README.md

 ]

 ### Change param quotes to false in configuration, then call the command above
+### This will make the service to return a default quote since the feature toggle will be disabled
 eduardo.shibukawa in ~
 ❯ curl -X POST http://localhost:8888/monitor -H "X-Github-Event: push" -H "Content-Type: application/json" -d '{"commits": [{"modified": ["application.properties"]}]}'
 ["*"]%